congma/toggleproxy/README.markdown

 # toggleproxy
-toggleproxy: a [Pentadactyl][pdlink] plugin that toggles manual proxy on and off in a flash.
+toggleproxy: a [Pentadactyl][pdlink] plugin for switching proxy settings in a flash.

 ## Usage